 How We Picked

-Most short and ultra-short throw projectors are used for business presentations, home theaters or as part of a gaming system.
+Most short and ultra-short throw projectors are used for business presentations, home theaters in combination with a streaming stick or Android TV box, or as part of a gaming system.
 Most manufacturers are aware of these demands and design units with special features that appeal to each.
 Though most try to make sure that they aren’t limiting their market presence.

 Throw ration is, of course, the appealing component of these projectors.
 A short-throw projector can typically produce an image greater than 60-inches on the diagonal in a span of just a few feet.
 Whereas an “Ultra-Short Throw” projector can produce a large image in a matter of inches.
 This tends to make ultra-short-throw projectors more popular for gamers and home theaters where the user doesn’t want to risk someone accidentally walking through the beam.

 The image resolution is also a factor to consider with short throw projectors.
-Especially for gaming consoles and home theaters where 4K and 1080p images are increasingly becoming the benchmark.
+Especially for gaming consoles, home theaters and indoor antennas where 4K and 1080p images are increasingly becoming the benchmark.
 So, we tried to keep that in mind while looking at projectors that cater to these interests.

 In the case of a short-throw projector meant for professional use, image resolution isn’t necessarily as high as a priority.
 Yet other features like keystone adjustability and multiple connectivities become more important.
 Especially for units that may need to travel with sales staff or to client sites.
 Keystone adjustment lets you offset the projector or to compensate for a slanted viewing surface, to prevent an unsightly trapezoid effect.